 Do you know the difference between food allergy and food intolerance?

+Food intolerance is used to describe a wide range of adverse reactions to the consumption of some foods.
 People who experience food intolerances would present with symptoms from 4 domains:

 digestive system (e.g. reflux, IBS, diarrhoea)